Williamson College of the Trades – COVID-19 Information

 We understand and appreciate the gravity of this decision this year, however the college is taking this position with the health and safety of the entire college community in mind.

 Williamson does not plan on mandating a COVID-19 vaccination (if introduced and available) this academic year; however, the college will continue to evaluate its immunization requirement for subsequent academic years in association with CDC, PA Department of Health, and medical consultant recommendations or policies.

-Given Williamson’s unique educational experience, all courses are planned at this time to be offered in-person during the fall term.
+Given Williamson’s unique educational experience, all courses are planned at this time to be offered in-person during the fall and spring terms.
 However, the college remains prepared to quickly transition a specific course(s) or sections of a course(s) to a distance education format as conditions change.

 - Masks (no neck gaiters or bandanas) will be required to be worn in all academic and shop classes.